marksoper/listmove/readme.md

 4) When the mouse key is released, if it is over the new selection list, add it to the list; if not, return to normal mouse cursor behavior.

-Code base:

-Structured class-based JavaScript or TypeScript are satisfactory, but we have a preference for TypeScript.